 In Open Source AI, the source code must be freely accessible and distributed under permissive Open Source Licenses such as MIT, Apache, or similar.
 Also, these models require full disclosure of the training methodology, the origins and composition of the training data, and ethical considerations.

 Sounds great right?
 Well, despite these definitions and requirements, the reality of Open Source AI today is different.
 Many models do share access to pre-trained weights, while full source code is often not available.
 Training data is rarely disclosed, even when models are Open Source.
 This could be due to a combination of licensing constraints, legal risks (data privacy laws like GDPR), and ethical concerns like protecting sensitive or personal information in the data.
-Also those models requires Petabytes of data, as you can imagine, sharing such massive datasets is not practical.
-On more thing to consider is that to training these models isn’t simple.
+Also, these models require Petabytes of data, and as you can imagine, sharing such massive datasets is not practical.
+One more thing to consider is that training these models isn’t simple.
 We are talking about tons of GPUs, which are super expensive, hard to come by, and take forever to run.
 For big companies, this is less of a problem, they have the budget and the infrastructure.
-But for smaller teams, universities, or Open Source collaborations, this could be challengy.
+But for smaller teams, universities, or Open Source collaborations, this could be challenging.

 So, while the idea of Open Source AI sounds great, the reality is that people are stuck balancing transparency with the messy, real world stuff: legal risks, data ethics, and size of the datasets.
 It’s tricky, but it’s also a chance to rethink how we do AI responsibly without sacrificing progress.